gnacu/ubl/README.md

 Archive.php does almost the same thing as index.php, except it excludes the post bodies, and it doesn't limit to the most recent X articles.

 The search form that is included by the main template in the footer of the page, and by archive.php before the list of posts, is also incredibly simple.
 It has one text field and a search button.
 And it submits to /search, aka search.php.
 This file does nothing except spit out a location: header to redirect to duckduckgo.com with the appropriate site: parameter.

+##Installation

+Not much to do.

+* Upload the entire thing to a folder that's hosted by Apache.
+(It's intended that a domain will point directly to this root folder.)
+* Rename the htaccess file to .htaccess to make it active.
+* Make sure privileges allow Apache to see the file.
+* You will need to configure your own domain, and probably an Apache virtualhost.
+* Make sure Apache uses the htaccess file.
+* Make sure PHP is active for your virtualhost.
+* Customize the template, graphics and resources/main.css.
+* Create an account at Disqus and fill in your site's relevant details in post.php.
+* Set your domain into the site: param for DuckDuckGo in search.php.
+* Change the template name at the top of either archive.php or post.php for optional alternative templates.

+And that is just about it.

 ##Conclusion